 Existing License?

-First, if you adapt (i.e., modify, build on) a work by others you need to determine if it is provided to you under a free/open license.
+First, if you adapt (i.e., modify, remix, build on) a work by others you need to determine if it is provided to you under a free/open license.
 If yes, we recommend you to make your contribution available under the same license.3 For example, if you adapt code published in another paper, choose the same license for your modifications.
-The same applies if there are strong community norms to use a particular free/open license.4 Importantly, as discussed before, you are generally not allowed to adapt a work not published under a free/open license.
+The same applies if there are strong community norms to use a particular free/open license4 or if a particular license choice is mandated by your funder.
+Importantly, as discussed before, you are generally not allowed to adapt a work not published under a free/open license.

 Y